 The infamous McDonald’s Shamrock Shake makes its rounds once a year at the Golden Arches.
 Over 60 million of them have been sold since they were first introduced.
-With 54 ingredients in each shake, though, they are pretty much the opposite of real food!
+With 54 ingredients in each shake, though, they’re pretty much the opposite of real food!
+This St. Patrick’s day, you can try a healthy copycat Shamrock Shake recipe instead.

-It might come as a surprise that I’ve never actually tried this seasonally popular drink, but when some friends who normally eat super healthy were raving about how much they love this green concoction from one of the most unhealthy restaurants, I decided to attempt to create a healthy, real food version!
+It might come as a surprise that I’ve never actually tried this seasonally popular drink.
+But when some friends who normally eat super healthy were raving about how much they love this green concoction, I decided to attempt to create a healthy, real food version!

 Besides, I’m a big fan of getting nutrition through smoothies and shakes!
-This version includes nutritious avocado, so it is a tasty (and much healthier!) way to get your Shamrock Shake fix.
+This version includes nutritious avocado, so it’s a tasty (and much healthier!) way to get your Shamrock Shake fix.

 A Little Shamrock Shake History

 Shamrock Shakes were first introduced in the 1970s but they didn’t gain much popularity and were discontinued.
-Over the years this shake has morphed from a lemon and lime sherbet concoction, to a vanilla sundae with disturbingly neon-green shamrock sauce, then into a milkshake, and eventually evolved into the mint and vanilla flavored drink that’s so popular.
+Over the years this shake has morphed from a lemon and lime sherbet concoction to a vanilla sundae with disturbingly neon-green shamrock sauce.
+It then reappeared as a milkshake, and eventually evolved into the mint and vanilla-flavored drink that’s so popular.
+More recent versions include an oreo Shamrock McFlurry with oreo cookies and mint chocolate flavor.

-The McDonald’s Shamrock Shake relies on artificial green coloring, artificial flavor, and loads of high fructose corn syrup.
-This real food shamrock shake uses pure peppermint oil extract and naturally green foods like spinach and avocado.
+The McDonald’s Shamrock Shake recipe relies on artificial green coloring, artificial flavor, and loads of high fructose corn syrup.
+A lot of the copycat recipes aren’t much healthier.
+They call for vanilla ice cream and green food coloring and garnish it off with green sprinkles, and a sugary red dye-filled maraschino cherry.

 A Healthy Dessert?
 Perfection!

 Some people may find it strange to add avocado to a dessert, but this fruit adds a creamy texture and healthy fats.
-One avocado alone contains the full daily value of vitamin K and folate and about 70% of the daily required vitamins B5, B6, C, and E.
+One avocado has the full daily value of vitamin K and folate.
+Plus it has about 70% of the daily required vitamins B5, B6, C, and E.

-Spinach is a familiar green in salads and breakfast quiches, but it’s just as at home in this real food shamrock shake.
-This green leaf contains high amounts of vitamins A, C, and K, as well as folate and some B vitamins.
+Spinach is a familiar green in salads and breakfast quiches, but it’s just as at home in this real food Shamrock Shake recipe.
+This green leaf has loads of vitamins A, C, and K, as well as folate and some B vitamins.
 Spinach is a good source of certain minerals too, like iron, magnesium, potassium, and manganese.

 A note for anyone who has a thyroid issue, or is otherwise trying to avoid oxalic acid: use cooked spinach instead of raw.